systane/courses/designPatterns/designPatterns.md

 Delegation shows us the concept of **composition**, we can compose a classe with instance from another.
 Moreover, delegation also shows that we can always replace inheritance with composition to reuse code.

-## **Patterns**
+# **Patterns**

+# **Composite**
-**Composite** is a pattern that compose objects into tree strucuture to represent part-whole hierarchies (GoF - Design Patterns: Elements of Reusable Object-Oriented Software, 1994).
+ Is a pattern that compose objects into tree strucuture to represent part-whole hierarchies (GoF - Design Patterns: Elements of Reusable Object-Oriented Software, 1994).
 The client can treat individual objects and compositions of objects in the same way.

 We can break this pattern into:
 - **component** This is the base interface (can also be an abstract class) that will hold the abstract methods that are common to all child components.